jgscott/ECO395M/exercises/exercises03.md

 - a plot of your model's predictions of medianHouseValue (or log medianHouseValue) versus longitude (x) and latitude (y).
 - a plot of your model's errors/residuals (or log residuals) versus longitude (x) and latitude (y).

 You can get nearly full credit (but not 100%) without a mapping package, i.e. just treating longitude and latitude as generic x/y coordinates.
 But a modest number of points will be reserved for those who can successfully show these plots in a visually pleasing fashion on an _actual map of California_.
-This will entail learning how to use an R package capable of making maps.
+This will entail learning how to use an R/python package capable of making maps.
 (We haven't covered this in class, but a major part of being a data scientist is learning how to use new software tools and libraries "on the fly" like this.)
-I recommend `ggmap` as a good starting point, but you can use whatever R tools you want here.
+Consider `ggmap` as a good starting point, but you can use whatever R tools you want here.